ARTS-Laboratory/USC-Spatial-Temporal-Pond-Data/Data/PondTests/README.md

-# USC-Spatial-Pond-Data
+# USC-Spatial-Temporal-Pond-Data
-Data set for the spatial monitoring of a pond at USC.
+Data set for the spatial and temporal monitoring of a pond at USC.